 Ask them if they were trying to contact you, and tell them what happened if not.

-From time to time, we work with third parties to send out surveys to our customers on our behalf.
-These emails will come from a different email address.
+If you still feel unsure, don't click on any links – they may take you to a fake or cloned website.
+From time to time when we email you, we include links to our third party partners to conduct research on our customers.
+These emails will be sent from our domain addresses listed above.
 If you’re unsure whether the email you’ve received is genuinely from us, give our Customer Care Team a call and we’ll be happy to help.